marionlester/08TRIVIA2.0G1112/README.md

 # Activity 08: Trivia 2.0
 ## Clone the repo as instructed.
-## Modify the trivia.c to suite your group's source code.
+## Modify the trivia2.0.c to suite your group's source code.
 ### Ask for the user's name before starting the questions.
 ### The trivia should be in a particular theme which the questions are based upon.
 ### Ask the user ten (10) questions and give the score after the end of the 10th question.